daurnimator/lua-http/introduction.md

   - Transport Layer Security (TLS) - lua-http supports HTTPS and WSS via [luaossl](https://github.com/wahern/luaossl).
   - Easy integration into other event-loop based application models

-### Portability

-lua-http is pure Lua code with dependencies on the following external libraries:

-  - [cqueues](http://25thandclement.com/~william/projects/cqueues.html) - Posix API library for Lua
-  - [luaossl](http://25thandclement.com/~william/projects/luaossl.html) - Lua bindings for TLS/SSL
-  - [lua-zlib](https://github.com/brimworks/lua-zlib) - Optional Lua bindings for zlib

-lua-http can run on any operating system supported by cqueues and openssl, which at the time of writing is GNU/Linux, FreeBSD, NetBSD, OpenBSD, OSX and Solaris.

 ### Why lua-http?

 The lua-http library was written to fill a gap in the Lua ecosystem by providing an HTTP and WebSocket library with the following traits: